yongjejeon/Sleep-Calculator/README.md

 This project is a sleep time calculator that integrates with Google Calendar to help you plan your optimal sleep schedule based on your upcoming events.
 It calculates when you need to go to sleep for a full REM cycle and alerts you if your sleep goal conflicts with any scheduled events.
 Sleeping for a full REM cycle will allow you to wake up in a fresh state!

+## API USED
+It uses the google API to retrieve google calendar events from the user's google calendar.
+This is to calculate the optimal sleep schedule for the user and check if the user's desired wake-up time conflicts with their shedule.
+If not, it provides the user with 2 different alarm clock times.
+To allow user sign in, you also need to provide Google_OAUTH_CLIENT_ID.

+1. The optional wake-up time before the next scheduled event
+2. the optional wake-up time before the desired wake-up time

 ## Features
 - **Optimal Sleep Calculation**: Calculates the best time to go to sleep based on REM cycles.
 - **Event Conflict Detection**: Alerts you if your desired wake-up time conflicts with events in your Google Calendar.